-The HIFU division's business strategy is to capitalize on its expertise in HIFU and its position in urology to achieve long-term growth as a leader in the development, marketing and distribution of minimally invasive medical devices for urological and other indications, using HIFU technology, while preserving patient quality of life.
+The HIFU division's business strategy is to capitalize on its expertise in HIFU and its position in urology to achieve long-term growth as a leader in the development, manufacturing, marketing and distribution of minimally invasive medical devices for urological and other indications, using HIFU technology, while preserving patient quality of life.
 The HIFU division believes that minimally invasive treatments using HIFU could provide an alternative to current invasive therapies on the basis of reduced cost and reduced morbidity for a number of different indications.
 The key elements of the HIFU division's strategy to achieve that objective are:

 - Provide Minimally Invasive Solutions to Treat Prostate Cancer using HIFU.
-Building upon our established position in the ESWL market of the UDS division, our HIFU division is striving to become the leading provider of our minimally invasive treatment option for prostate cancer.
+Building upon our established position in the ESWL market, our HIFU division is striving to become the leading provider of our minimally invasive treatment option for prostate cancer.
 We believe that there is a large market opportunity with an increase in incidence linked to the aging male population, an increase in screening and recent campaigns to increase awareness.
-We also believe that HIFU could represent a credible alternative to surgery, external beam radiotherapy, brachytherapy and cryotherapy for the treatment of organ-confined prostate cancer without the cost, in-patient hospitalization and adverse side effects associated with those therapies.
-The HIFU division intends to achieve this through a direct sales network in key European countries and through selected distributors in other European countries, through the distribution platform of the UDS division in Asia.
+We also believe that HIFU could represent a credible alternative to surgery, external beam radiotherapy, brachytherapy and cryotherapy for the treatment of organ-confined prostate cancer without the cost, inpatient hospitalization and adverse side effects associated with those therapies.
+The HIFU division intends to achieve this through a direct sales network in key European countries and through selected distributors in other European countries and in Asia.
 The HIFU division has built a strong clinical credibility based on clinical articles published in peer-reviewed journals.
-We ensure effective patient and physician education through a focused communication program. - Achieve Long-Term Growth by Expanding HIFU Applications Beyond Prostate Cancer.
+We ensure effective patient and physician education through a focused communication program.
+In addition to that current operational basis, we are seeking FDA approval to enter the US market with our Ablatherm-HIFU device. - Achieve Long-Term Growth by Expanding HIFU Applications Beyond Prostate Cancer.
 The HIFU division's long-term growth strategy is to apply our HIFU technology toward the minimally invasive treatment of indications beyond prostate cancer.
 We believe that HIFU could represent an alternative to surgery and radiotherapy for the treatment of many tumors without the cost, in-patient hospitalization and adverse side effects associated with those therapies.
 The HIFU division is working on various other applications where HIFU could provide an alternative to current invasive therapies.
 See "-HIFU Products."
-The HIFU division continued to increase spending on research and development ("R&D") projects in 2006 to develop HIFU applications beyond prostate cancer.
-The division is considering increasing R&D spending in 2007 and future years to strengthen its technological leadership in HIFU and expand its application beyond urology.
+The HIFU division continued to increase spending on R&D projects in 2007 to develop HIFU applications beyond prostate cancer.
+The division is considering sustaining R&D spending in 2008 and future years to strengthen its technological leadership in HIFU and expand its application beyond urology.